An Undetected Concussion of a Young Boy Stirs Talk in the NFL

 Due to this life altering concussion, a new law named “Lysdtedt Law” passed in the state of Washington in 2009 stating that high school athletes and younger need to have doctor’s authorization before returning to the playing field after a concussion is suspected.

 Lystedt stepped out of his wheel chair at the White River Amphitheater and walked with a cane to accept his high school diploma from Tahoma High School.

 The 18-year-old has been an influential figure raising awareness of concussion in the U.S. All sports are paying closer attention to the safety of players.

-The Lystedt Law was a movement for his parents Victor and Mercedes and physicians who treated him and vowed to prevent similar head injuries from happening to other young athletes.
+The Lystedt Law was a movement for his parents Victor and Mercedes and physicians who treated him and vowed to prevent similar types of brain injuries from happening to other young athletes.